Pioneers in Remote Therapeutic Monitoring (RTM) Software for Physical Therapists

 At MovementRx, we’re committed to keeping you informed about the latest developments in healthcare, especially those impacting physical therapy and patient care.
 The Centers for Medicare & Medicaid Services (CMS) recently released the Calendar Year (CY) 2026 Physician Fee Schedule (PFS) Proposed Rule, introducing significant updates to Remote Therapeutic Monitoring (RTM) that could transform how physical therapists deliver care.
 These changes, proposed on July 14, 2025, aim to enhance access to RTM services, particularly for shorter monitoring periods, and align payment structures with clinical needs.
 Here’s what you need to know about the proposed changes and how they could benefit your practice and patients.

-Background on RTM
+Background on Remote Therapeutic Monitoring

 Remote Therapeutic Monitoring (RTM) allows physical therapists to monitor non-physiological data, such as musculoskeletal or respiratory system status, therapy adherence, and patient progress, using digital tools.
 Introduced in 2022, RTM CPT codes (98975–98981) have enabled providers to bill for device setup, monitoring, and patient communication, but limitations—particularly the requirement of at least 16 days of data collection in a 30-day period—have restricted their use.
 The CY 2026 PFS Proposed Rule addresses these challenges with new codes and revised guidelines, making RTM more flexible and accessible.

-Key Proposed Changes to RTM for 2026
+Key Proposed Changes to Remote Therapeutic Monitoring for 2026

 The CMS, informed by the American Medical Association’s (AMA) CPT Editorial Panel updates from September 2024, proposes several changes to make RTM billing more inclusive, especially for shorter monitoring periods.
 Below are the highlights: